Shieldowskyy/PiozaLauncher/README.md

 - Tracking playtime
 - Adding notes in the launcher menu for specific games
 - Support for changelogs based on HTML files
-- Making shortcut in start menu and on desktop
 - Actions queue
 # Download
 In [Releases](https://github.com/Shieldowskyy/PiozaGameLauncher/releases) tab you will find installer and zipped build that you can install where you want.\